Institutional Biosafety Committee

 • Botulinum neurotoxin producing species of Clostridium

-• Conotoxins (Shorta, paralytic alpha conotoxins)
+• Conotoxins (Shorta, paralytic alpha conotoxins containing the following amino acid sequence X1CCX2PACGX3X4X5X6CX7))

 • Coxiella burnetti